7 Interfacing to Analogue I/O with C

-C is a high-levelled structured programming language which is often used for writing microcontroller applications.
-This section looks at how I/O operations are performed on analogue inputs.
+C is a high-level structured programming language which is often used for writing microcontroller applications.
+This lecture looks at how I/O operations are performed on analogue inputs.

 Analogue signals are those that are both continuous in time and continuous in amplitude i.e. they are continuous signals.